PaulFidika/claude-vm/DESIGN.md

 ### Claude Code Containers:

 The maint point of these is to make it easier to run claude-code with the --dangerously-skip-permissions flag, so you do not need to manually approve stuff.
-Running claude code in a container, with its own copy of the code, means that claude cannot destroy the codebase (or your computer) easily.
-Another concern is exfiltration / prompt injection hacks caused by rogue websites.
+Running claude code in a container, with its own copy of the code, means that claude cannot destroy the codebase (or your computer!) easily.
+A still-valid concern is prompt injection hacks caused by rogue websites that can exfiltrate your code or env-secrets.

 Containers:
 - RchGrav/claudebox: sounds the most promising